astronomer/deploy-action/README.md

 # Deploy to Astro
-This action automates deploying code from your GitHub repository to a Deployment on [Astro](https://www.astronomer.io/product/), Astronomer's data orchestration platform and managed service for Apache Airflow.
+This GitHub action automates deploying code from your GitHub repository to a Deployment on [Astro](https://www.astronomer.io/product/), Astronomer's data orchestration platform and managed service for Apache Airflow.

 You can use and configure this GitHub action to easily deploy Apache Airflow DAGs to an Airflow environment on Astro.
 Specifically, you can:

 - Avoid manually running `astro deploy` with the Astro CLI every time you make a change to your Astro project.
-- Automate deploying code to Astro when you changes to a certain branch in your repository are merged.
+- Automate deploying code to Astro when you merge changes to a certain branch in your repository.
-- Incorporate unit tests for your DAGs as part of your deploy process.
+- Incorporate unit tests for your DAGs as part of the deploy process.

 This GitHub action runs as a step within a GitHub workflow file.
 When your CI/CD pipeline is triggered, this action:

 - Checks out your GitHub repository.
 - Checks whether your commit only changed DAG code.
 - Optional.
 Tests DAG code with `pytest`.
 See [Run tests with pytest](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#run-tests-with-pytest).
-- Runs `astro deploy --dags` if the commit only included changes to DAG code.
+- Runs `astro deploy --dags` if the commit only includes DAG code changes.
-- Run `astro deploy` if the commit included changes to project configurations.
+- Runs `astro deploy` if the commit includes project configuration changes.

 ## Prerequisites